Prophesy610/Ransomware-Threat-Overview-Defense-Strategy/README.md

 🧪 Example Scripts & Tools

    Feel free to review the PowerShell script to identify suspicious file extensions and encryption patterns.

+# 🛠️ Detect-Ransomware.ps1 – Script Overview

+### This PowerShell script is designed to help administrators detect potential ransomware activity by scanning for:

+   - Suspicious file extensions commonly used by ransomware

+   - High-entropy files, which often indicate encrypted or obfuscated content

+    ⚠️ This is a detection aid, not a prevention tool.
+It's best used as part of a layered defense strategy.

+### 🔍 What It Does

+   - Scans Directories

+        - Monitors configurable paths (e.g., C:\Users, D:\Data)

+        - Recursively checks all files in those directories

+   - Detects Suspicious Extensions

+        - Flags files with extensions like .locked, .crypt, .enc, etc.

+        - Outputs any matches to the console

+   - Estimates File Entropy (Optional)

+        - Reads byte frequency of each file

+        - Estimates Shannon entropy: a value > 7.5 typically suggests encryption

+        - Flags high-entropy files with a red warning

+   - Logs Activity

+        - Writes human-readable console alerts for each detection

+        - Skips unreadable or locked files silently to avoid interruptions

+### ⚙️ How to Use

+  #### - Step 1: Run PowerShell as Administrator
+  #### - Step 2: Execute the script
+   - .\Detect-Ransomware.ps1

+         Modify the $PathsToMonitor array to scan custom locations.

+### 📁 Output Example

+- 🔍 Starting ransomware detection scan...
+- ⚠️ Suspicious file detected: C:\Users\testuser\Documents\budget.xlsx.locked
+- 🔒 High-entropy (possibly encrypted) file: C:\Users\testuser\Pictures\photo.jpg.enc | Entropy: 7.98
+- ✅ Scan completed.